Code-Institute-Submissions/balennouri-balennouri-project2/README.md

 ### Content And Code

 - The icons used on the social media were taken from [Font Awesome.](https://fontawesome.com)
+- To generate my favicon image, I did it on [Favicon.](https://favicon.io/)
 - The screenshot at the top of the ReadMe was built from [Ami Responsive.](https://ui.dev/amiresponsive)
-- The wireframes for the ReadMe were made by [Balsamiq](https://balsamiq.com/)
+- The wireframes for the ReadMe were made by [Balsamiq.](https://balsamiq.com/)
-- I got a lot of my soloutions to my JavaScript file in this youtube [video.](https://www.youtube.com/watch?v=riDzcEQbX6k&t=1282s&ab_channel=WebDevSimplified)
+- I got a lot of my soloutions to my JavaScript file in this youtube [video.](https://youtube.com/watch?v=f4fB9Xg2JEY&si=5UgWm1sU6dtm6Xxd)

 ## Logo And Questions